MapofLife/vernacular-names/README.txt

  - SELECT DISTINCT tax_genus, split_part(binomial, ' ', 1) AS tax_genus_implied FROM entries WHERE tax_genus IS NOT NULL AND lower(tax_genus) != lower(split_part(binomial, ' ', 1));

 CUSTOM OPERATIONS:
+ - Names manually deleted because they were too long and other alternatives are available:
+	- "marmosets, tamarins, capuchins, and squirrel monkeys"
+	- "
  - MOL taxonomy table: I deleted entries with multiple comma-separated names using this:
 	- UPDATE entries SET cmname = trim(both from split_part(cmname, ',', 1)) WHERE cmname LIKE '%,%' AND source = 'Map of Life ''taxonomy'' table as of February 28, 2014'